 Why is this important?
 Our spark of humanity represents the greatest wealth in the world.
 In addition, it points towards our purpose.
-We literally have one job and that is to nurture our dignity so that it becomes as powerful as possible.
+We literally have one job, and that is to nurture our dignity so that it becomes as powerful as possible.

 Imagine if everyone nurtured the loving, wise, creative, and compassionate light in them and in everyone else, and this became our most important goal.
 Honestly, we could solve almost all the problems in the world.

-Human dignity is magic, but human dignity also holds a danger: When we neglect our human dignity, we increasingly plunge ourselves into purposelessness, despair, and chaos.
+Human dignity is magic, but human dignity also holds a danger.
+When we neglect our human dignity, we increasingly plunge ourselves into purposelessness, despair, and chaos.
 Why?
 Well, think of what we are neglecting when we neglect our dignity.

 We neglect love.
 In doing so, we embrace apathy, indifference, and hate.

-We neglect wisdom.
+And we neglect wisdom.
 In doing so, we embrace foolishness, irrationality, and impulsiveness.

 We neglect creativity.
 In doing so, we embrace destruction or deadening cliché or ruts.

-We neglect compassion.
+And we neglect compassion.
 In doing so, we embrace indifference, apathy, cruelty, cynicism.